The LCF Advisory Board

 Board Member since 2020

-My family and I moved from Park City, Utah, to Lyons in 2019.
-My husband Brett is a pilot for Southwest Airlines, and we wanted to be reasonably close to Denver International Airport, a Southwest base.
-While we explored many towns along the Front Range, Lyons was the one that immediately felt like it could be home.
-We were drawn to the small-town vibe, the town pride that practically exuded from every local we met, and the gorgeous rivers and mountains.
-We settled into a historic home, right downtown, and have felt embraced by the community from the start.
+Kate Schnepel and family moved from Park City, Utah, to Lyons in 2019.
+Since her husband, Brett is a pilot for Southwest Airlines, they wanted to be reasonably close to Denver International Airport, a Southwest base.
+While they explored many towns along the Front Range, Lyons was the one that immediately felt like it could be home.
+They were drawn to the small-town vibe, the town pride that practically exuded from every local they met, and the gorgeous rivers and mountains.
+They settled into a historic home, right downtown, and have felt embraced by the community from the start.

-I have worked in communications and marketing in the non-profit realm for nearly 20 years, primarily with animal welfare organizations like Best Friends Animal Society and Wildlife SOS.
-For the last few years, instead of working full-time, I have been taking on part-time freelance work to allow myself time to focus on our 6 year old daughter, Vivien.
-I’m excited to be able to use some of the skills and knowledge I’ve acquired in my career to help LCF and the people of this incredible town we’ve come to love.
+Kate has worked in communications and marketing in the non-profit realm for nearly 20 years, primarily with animal welfare organizations like Best Friends Animal Society and Wildlife SOS.
+For the last few years, instead of working full-time, she has been taking on part-time freelance work to allow herself time to focus on their 6 year old daughter, Vivien.
+Kate is excited to be able to use some of the skills and knowledge she has acquired in her career to help LCF and the people of this incredible town they have come to love.

 Board member since 2020

-I am a technology consultant working with clients on solving their business process needs through system solutions for the past 17 years.
-Outside my work, I am a hobbyist photographer and videographer.
-I was born and brought up in India and moved to the US in 2011.
-We moved to Lyons in 2018.
-My little family includes my wife Nadia and 2 babies, my daughter, Pia, who is 5 years old and my son, Arian, who is 1 year old.
-We also have a furry kid named Orca, a Newfoundland dog.
+Ravi Gandh is a technology consultant working with clients on solving their business process needs through system solutions for the past 17 years.
+Outside of work, Ravi is a hobbyist photographer and videographer.
+Ravi was born and brought up in India.
+He moved to the USA in 2011.
+His family moved to Lyons in 2018.
+His family includes his wife Nadia and 2 two children: Pia, who is 5 years old and Arian, who is 1 year old.
+They also have a furry kid named Orca, a Newfoundland dog.

 Board member since 2021